marklishman/colors-microservices/white/README.md

 }
 ~~~

-We can also use `@SpringBootTest` to bind `WebTestClient` to the controller or the entire application context.
+We can also use `@SpringBootTest` and bind `WebTestClient` to the controller or the entire application context.

 ~~~java
 @ExtendWith(SpringExtension.class)